mariobgallardo-de/bees_breweries_case/README.md

 ---

+## Source Control and Versioning

+All Databricks notebooks and pipeline logic are versioned in GitHub using Databricks Repos.

+This enables:
+- Full version control and change history
+- Collaboration and code review
+- Reproducibility of the pipeline logic
+- Alignment with CI/CD and enterprise development practices

+---

 ## ⚠️ Environment Constraints (Trial Subscription)

 This solution was implemented using an **Azure Trial Subscription**, which introduces specific platform limitations.